Cesar312/retail-sales-data-lake-predictive-analytics/README.md

 # Retail Sales Data Lake, Analytics & Prediction Model

 This repository contains the end-to-end process of ingesting, cleaning, transforming, analyzing, and predicting sales trends from a retail store.
-The analysis and transformation were performed on a Databricks cluster using PySpark and SQL, amd using MLflow to track machine learning experiments for predictive modeling.
+The analysis and transformation were performed on Databricks clusters using PySpark and SQL, and using MLflow to track machine learning experiments for predictive modeling.

 ***Last Modified Date***: 2025-03-18